-This is a short, 9-minute microdocumentary that I made last spring.
+This is a short, 9-minute microdocumentary that I made last spring for my Art/Core class at the New School.
 The basic thesis is that cinema – underground films from the 60’s and 70’s, as well as mainstream cinema – has had an effect on the kinds of work contemporary performance artists in NYC today are producing.
 It consists of interviews with 3 artists: Reverend Jen Miller, Robert Prichard, and Velocity Chyalld.

 There is also an accompanying short paper, which you can read below if you wish.

 The 9-minute micro-documentary, Art Stars: The Children of Jack Smith is, broadly speaking, an investigation into the influence of cinema on New York City performance art and artists.
 Jack Smith, a performance artist and filmmaker living and working in New York in the 60’s, 70’s and 80’s, is best known for the controversial underground film, Flaming Creatures, which was central to the battle against censorship in NYC in the 1960’s.
 Smith was profoundly influenced by cinema in both his films and live performances – especially by the 1940’s actress, Maria Montez.
 My subtitle, The Children of Jack Smith, can be understood as referring to two modes of influence on today’s performers.
 The first is simply the way in which today’s artists’ work are influenced by cinema in general – contemporary, period, underground, or mainstream – in the same way that Jack Smith’s work was influenced by a particular style of film.
 The second interpretation is the way in which today’s artists are specifically influenced by the Jack Smith’s work itself – his movies, performances, writing and philosophy.
 As evidenced by the documentary on the artist, Jack Smith and the Destruction of Atlantis, Smith had a profound influence on the performance artists of his time, and it was they that laid the foundation on which today’s performers build.